We answer your current and future needs to the highest of standards

 Available runout? – the available stopping distance behind the arresting system

-There are many other factors to take into consideration when selecting the best technical, economical and safety solution or call it “the optimal compromise”.
+There are many other factors to take into consideration when selecting the best technical, economic, and safety solution, or call it “the optimal compromise”.
 Is it a main airbase or a remote runway defining the level of operation?
 Is it based on experience considered to be operational arresting systems or pure emergency?
-Visiting aircraft from other air forces?
+A visiting aircraft from other air forces?
 Preparation for future upgrades due to incoming platforms?
 Combined military- and civil operation?
 Civil aviation FAA/ICAO requirements and recommendations?
 Access to electrical power?
 Weather and environmental conditions?